-Harlow was born on March 5, 1919, in Mackville,
+Pvt.
+Lyle C. Harlow was born on March 5, 1919, in Mackville,

 Kentucky, to James Harlow and Ida Wilburn-Harlow, and grew up on English Avenue in Harrodsburg, with his five

+brothers.
 Like many individuals of the time, he left school after completing the fourth grade and went to

 work on a farm.

 At some point, Lyle joined the Kentucky National Guard in Harrodsburg.
 The tank company was federalized in September 1940 and reported to Fort Knox, Kentucky, on November 25th.

-In January 1941, instead of re-designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
+In January 1941, instead of designating one of the letter companies as Headquarters Company, the army allowed the creation of totally new company.
 Men from each of the letter companies, including Lyle, were reassigned to the company.
 It is not known what job Lyle performed with the company.